qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 But it gets more complicated.
 That path is where the CNI configs go, but the CNI binaries go somewhere else, again not the default k8s location.
 And in the case of the binaries, the k3s equivalent path includes a cluster-specific GUID :-).
-So we need to find this GUID and tweak `meshnet-cni` before installing to know it.
+We need to find this GUID and tweak `meshnet-cni` before installing to know it.
 Fortunately this customization is only relevant for the k8s manifests and doesn't need to be hardcoded in the Docker images, so you can use the k3s + ARM images I've already built instead of having to build your own.